202404-Y-ZA-FSW/AI-image-processing-lab/README.md

 ## Tips
 1. Start small, first make sure that you have a function that can accept a single picture and can normally process it and return the result.
 2. OpenCV is a new tool to you, but it is easy once you understand it.
 Make sure you get the frames one by one.
+3. The video we provided is 9 seconds long.
+You don't need to process the whole thing from the beginning.
+Process the first 3 seconds and once you are confident that you have the code ready try it out on the rest of the 9 seconds.
-3. Once you have the above working separately.
+4. Once you have the above working separately.
 Join them together by passing each frame one-by-one to the model to describe them.
-4. Now that you have them all, save in a dictionary the frames and the description.
+5. Now that you have them all, save in a dictionary the frames and the description.

 ## Retrospective
 After finishing the activity above, in what way can we make this useful?
 How can we make it better?